eyedea-io/project-101/README.md

 ### Tech & tools

-Our main designing tool is *Figma*
+Our main design tool is *Figma*, our tech stack is react (with typescript), node & nest.js but we're multidisciplinary team, and we're not afraid of new technologies.